buildtesters/buildtest/docs/getting_started.rst

 .. program-output:: cat docgen/buildtest_schema_--help.txt

-The json schemas are hosted on the web at https://buildtesters.github.io/schemas/. buildtest provides a means to display the json schema from the buildtest interface.
+The json schemas are hosted on the web at https://buildtesters.github.io/buildtest/. buildtest provides a means to display the json schema from the buildtest interface.
-Note that buildtest will show the schemas provided in buildtest repo and not ones provided by `schemas <https://github.com/buildtesters/schemas>`_ repo.
-This is because, we let development of schema run independent of the framework.

 To select a JSON schema use the ``--name`` option to select a schema, for example to view a JSON Schema for **script-v1.0.schema.json** run the following::